helderlinhares/webflux-r2dbc-postgres-crud-api/README.md

 ## Running the project

-First thing you need to do is prepare your database. you can do that by using docker compose on docker folder as detailed on `Using Docker Compose` session of this document.
+The first thing you need to do is prepare your database.

+You can do that by using docker compose on docker folder as detailed on `Using Docker Compose` session of this document.

 With your database already prepared you just use the command below to Run the project: